DoctorWkt/CSCvon8/journal.md

 Wire PCload# high.
 Wire PCincr low & the PC should keep its value.
 Wire PCincr high and see if the PC increments OK.

 Solder in the ROM ZIF socket.
-Solder in the Decode ROM socket.
 *Remove all hard-wired lines like PCincr, ARena#, uSreset#!!!*
 Solder in the db Reader demux and the Inverter.
 Insert the two ROMs.
 Rewire PCload# high.
 This should be enough to run some NOP, OUT 'H' etc.